Chart Color Schemes

 Varsity Lakes shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Vocational credentials are also prominent, with 35.9% of residents aged 15+ holding them - advanced diplomas at 12.8% and certificates at 23.1%.
-Educational participation is high, with 33.0% of residents currently enrolled in formal education.
-This includes 10.0% in primary education, 8.2% in secondary education, and 8.0% pursuing tertiary education.
-Varsity Lakes has 4 schools with a combined enrollment of 3,360 students.
-The area demonstrates above-average socio-educational conditions, with an ICSEA score of 1065.
-The educational mix includes 1 secondary school and 3 K-12 schools.
+Postgraduate qualifications follow at 7.0%, and graduate diplomas make up another 2.4%.
+Vocational credentials are also prominent in Varsity Lakes, with 35.9% of residents aged 15 and above holding them.
+Advanced diplomas account for 12.8% of these vocational credentials, while certificates make up the remaining 23.1%.
+Educational participation is particularly high in the area, with 33.0% of residents currently enrolled in formal education.
+This includes 10.0% enrolled in primary education, 8.2% in secondary education, and 8.0% pursuing tertiary education.

 Frequently Asked Questions - Education